Criminal Sexual Conduct 4th Degree

 - When the actor achieves the sexual contact through concealment or by the element of surprise;

-- The actor knows or has reason to know that the victim is mentally incapable, mentally incapacitated, or physically helpless;
+- The actor knows or has reason to know that the victim is mentally incapacitated or incapable, or helpless physically;

-- The actor is a mental health professional and the sexual contact occurs during or within two years after the period in which the victim is his or her client or patient and not his or her spouse;
+- The actor is a mental health professional and the sexual contact occurs during or within two years after the period in which the victim is a client or patient of the mental health professional, and not his or her spouse;

-- That other person is at least 16 years of age but less than 18 years of age and a student at a public school or nonpublic school, and either of the following applies:
+- That other person is at least 16 years of age, but less than 18 years of age, and is a student at a public school or nonpublic school, and either of the following applies: